666pyke/JoinMessages/README.md

   join-message: "%user% joined the server"
   leave-message: "%user% left the server"
   permission: joinmessages.default

+options:
+  disable-vanilla-message: true # the default yellow messages such as "mareleepyke joined the game"

+# priority for checking permissions will be staff > donator > default

+messages:
+  reloaded: "Plugin reloaded."
 ```

 ● This **plugin** can also completely **disable** the messages that appear when someone joins or leaves the server, which can be annoying or visually unappealing.